Billy Mims: Florida Tech

 After one year at the UT Permian Basin Falcons, Mims was appointed head coach of the Florida Tech Panthers in June 2005.
 In 2018, Mims became the all-time winningest coach in Florida Tech history.
+He stepped down at the end of the 2024–25 season.
+His overall record with the program is 273–279.

 Broadcasting career

 Mims regularly worked as a basketball pundit for Sky Sports in their coverage of the NBA and BBL, a role he first took on in his days as coach of the Leopards in London.